dnanexus/oidc-example-app/README.md

   OIDC_REDIRECT_URL=http://localhost:3333/callback

   # white space separated list of the oidc scopes that can be requested,
-  # this needs to be a (sub-)set of scopes registered with your client at DNAnexus.
+  # keep in mind this needs to be a (sub-)set of scopes registered with your client at DNAnexus.
   # Note that "openid" scope is required and therefore added in the code to this list.
   OIDC_SCOPES="user_id name email"
 ```